 Aerial Photography and other remote sensing data

-The imagery collection of about 4 million items is composed of 2.8 million aerial photographs and 1.2 million Landsat MSS satellite images, with the latter being world archival coverage for the time period 1972-1978.
+The imagery collection is composed of 2.8 million aerial photographs and an unknown amount of satellite images stored as part of the legacy Alexandria Digital Library collections.
 New to aerial imagery?
 Check out our aerial photography tools to learn how to find flights covering your area of interest and read indexes.
 We also have a page that describes major portions of the collection.

 - Frequently Requested Aerial Photographs

-We have pre-selected various 'flights' for densely populated areas of the state that are of frequent interest.
-If you are a scholar doing change analysis in California or in private industry conducting Environmental Site Assessments, these lists will show a decade-by-decade snapshots of the state:
+Flights for densely populated areas of the state that are of frequent interest.
+These lists will help you produce a decade-by-decade snapshots of the state:

 The digital data collections are growing at about one terabyte per year and is composed predominantly of physical sciences datasets, satellite imagery, and digital mapping data of the United States and other Earth locations.
 Thousands of scanned aerial photographs are also part of this collection.